opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

         Ptr<CvStereoBMState> state;
     };

 The class is a C++ wrapper for the associated functions.
-In particular, :ocv:func:`StereoBM::operator()` is the wrapper for :ocv:cfunc:`cvFindStereoCorrespondenceBM`.
+In particular, :ocv:funcx:`StereoBM::operator()` is the wrapper for :ocv:cfunc:`cvFindStereoCorrespondenceBM`.